NIST stands for the National Institute of Standards and Technology, a federal agency and department of the United States Department of Commerce.

 The CSF does not recommend new technologies, standards, or concepts; it leverages and integrates cybersecurity practices developed by organizations like NIST and ISO (International Standards Organization).

-NIST Special Publication 800-171 – Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
-A new rule recently published by the US Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA) will require federal government contractors to apply 15 basic cybersecurity safeguarding requirements and procedures to protect their information systems.
+NIST Special Publication 800-171 is a rule recently published by the US Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).
+It requires federal government contractors to apply 15 basic cybersecurity safeguarding requirements and procedures to protect their information systems.
 All safeguarding requirements are based on security requirements published in NIST CSF SP 800-171 – Protecting controlled unclassified information in non-federal systems and organizations.